---

 ```

-The tag must appear in the HTML source before hydration. check with **View Page Source** (not DevTools).
-[SPA sites need SSR or pre-rendering](https://www.seozoom.com/google-website-verification/) for this to work since Google checks the initial HTML response.
+The tag must appear in the HTML source before hydration: check with **View Page Source** (not DevTools) to confirm. [**~~SPA sites need SSR or prerendering~~**](https://developers.google.com/search/docs/crawling-indexing/javascript/javascript-seo-basics) for this to work, since Google's verifier fetches the raw HTML response rather than rendering it.

 ### HTML File Upload